belarte/git-tutorial/sections/basics.md

 git stash pop                   # Pop previously stashed changes
 ```

+In fact, `pull` is actually the combination of two commands.
+The first one is `fetch`, which will bring
+the latest changes from remote (all commits, branches and tags) but it will not change anything locally.
+The second command will be either `merge` or `rebase`, depending on the strategy selected, which will then
+update your local copy with the latest remote changes.

 ## Commit your work locally

 To save your work and create a local history, you mainly need two commands: `add` and `commit`.